The BEST substitute for vegetable oil: try these 9 alternatives!

 The main consideration, therefore, depends on the kind of taste and/or texture you wish to go for.

-The neutral flavor of canola oil makes it an excellent substitute for making brownies.
+The neutral flavor of canola oil and grapeseed oil makes it an excellent substitute for making brownies.

-The light and plain flavor of canola oil make it a popular vegetable oil substitute when it comes to baking cakes.
+The light and plain flavor of canola oil, grapeseed oil, and soybean oil make them popular vegetable oil substitutes when it comes to baking cakes.

 Coconut oil can also be used.
 Its high smoke point makes it perfect for high-heat cooking or baking.

-However, since it is solid at room temperature you will have to melt the oil if your recipe requires liquid oil.
+However, since it’s solid at room temperature, you’ll have to melt the oil if your recipe requires liquid oil.

-As neutral oils, sunflower oil, and canola oil are known for their weak and subtle flavors.
+As neutral oils, sunflower oil, canola oil, soybean oil, and grapeseed oil are known for their weak and subtle flavors.

-This makes them the perfect substitute for vegetable oil when it comes to making muffins, as their light taste won’t overshadow the sweet taste of your baked confection.
+This makes them the perfect substitute for vegetable oils when it comes to making muffins, as their light taste won’t overshadow the sweet taste of your baked confection.

-For waffles, you have a choice between canola oil, coconut oil, and extra virgin olive oil.
+For waffles, you have a choice between canola oil, coconut oil, soybean oil, and extra virgin olive oil.

-The neutral flavor of canola oil makes it a good and common substitute.
+The neutral flavor of canola oil, soybean oil, and grapeseed oil make them a good and common substitute.

 For frying purposes, you want an oil that has a high smoke point.
-This is the point at which the oil will start to burn, therefore the higher the smoke point the more heat it can take.
+This is the point at which the oil will start to burn, so the higher the smoke point, the more heat it can take.

-Using an oil with a low smoke point that is not heat-stable will not only taste bad and ruin the flavor of your food, but it can contain harmful chemicals that are dangerous to consume.
+Using an oil with a low smoke point that isn’t heat-stable will not only taste bad and ruin the flavor of your food, but it can contain harmful chemicals that are dangerous to consume.